docksal/docksal/docs/content/stack/configuration-variables.md

 ## DOCKSAL_DNS_IP

-Can be used to override IP binding for the docksal-dns system service.
-E.g., `DOCKSAL_DNS_IP=0.0.0.0`.
+Can be used to override IP binding for the docksal-dns system service, e.g., DOCKSAL_DNS_IP=0.0.0.0.

 ### DOCKSAL_DNS_UPSTREAM